The Crump Theatre: First motion pictures

-The Hege and Company remodel, 1920 - 1934
+Hege and Company remodel, 1920–1934

 The first remodel of the Crump Theatre was put in motion less than two weeks after the death of John Crump.
 With the theater passing to his children, they elected to stay true to their father's wish.
-On 10 February 1920, plans were hand carried to Indianapolis for approval by the State Board.
-On 2 April 1920, the contracting firm of Hege and Company were awarded the job with their bid of $35,000 (the company also acted as architect for this remodel).
+On February 10, 1920, plans were hand carried to Indianapolis for approval by the State Board.
+On April 2, 1920, the contracting firm of Hege and Company were awarded the job with their bid of $35,000 (the company also acted as architect for this remodel).
 The Opera House Flats, a two apartment layout situated on the second floor, were vacated of all tenants, and the Clarence Howe Barber Shop and Columbus Realty businesses relocated to other parts of town.
 Work on the remodel began ten days later.

 The 1920 remodel was a massive undertaking.
 Everything from the stage forward, to the Third Street sidewalk, was gutted (the east and west exterior brick walls were left untouched).
 The facade of the old Keith's Arcade building was removed entirely.
 What had originally been two separate and unique buildings (Keith's Arcade and the actual theater auditorium adjoining at the rear) became one.
 Heavier, balcony support beams replaced the posts inside the ground floor auditorium so that a second movie projector could be used.
 A mezzanine on the second floor was added.
 The box office was relocated to the front center of the ground floor mezzanine, and two new exits were installed on either side of the box office.
 The entire ground floor was ripped out and replaced with poured concrete.
 New carpeting and seats were installed.
 The men's and women's washrooms remained on the ground floor.

 Keeping in tune with the latest and greatest in movie equipment, in September, two new movie projectors and a new screen, a Minusa measuring 18' x 14', were installed.

 During this first remodel, the theater was closed for five months.
-On Sunday, 3 October 1920, the Crump Theatre held an open house for public inspection.
+On Sunday, October 3, 1920, the Crump Theatre held an open house for public inspection.
 More than 3,000 people turned out to see the changes.
 According to reports in the Evening Republican newspaper, the Crump could now accommodate 2,000 people (more realistically, between 1,200 and 1,400 persons).
 With the addition of the upper mezzanine, dances were also a possibility.
-The theater was officially reopened the following evening, 4 October 1920.
-A sold out house watched "One Hour Before Dawn," starring H. B. Warner and Anna Q. Nilsson and "An Eastern Westerner," starring the ever-popular Harold Lloyd.
+The theater was officially reopened the following evening, October 4, 1920.
+A sold-out house watched One Hour Before Dawn, starring H. B. Warner and Anna Q. Nilsson, and An Eastern Westerner, starring the ever-popular Harold Lloyd.